 The study of Geography lets you develop skills which could lead to many different career choices.
 Some examples of careers you could choose are:

-Accountancy, Administration, Archaeology, Architecture, Barrister, Broadcasting, Civil Service, Diplomatic Service, Drama Theatre and the Performing Arts, Education, Environment and Conservation, Finance, Information Management, Media, Teaching, Public Relations, Journalist, Legal Executive, Police, Politics, Publishing, Sales and Marketing, Solicitor, Tourism, Town Planning, TV Researchers, Lawyers…
+Accountancy, Administration, Archaeology, Architecture, Broadcasting, Civil Service, Diplomatic Service, Drama Theatre and the Performing Arts, Education, Environment and Conservation, Finance, Information Management, Law, Media, Teaching, Public Relations, Journalist, Legal Executive, Police, Politics, Publishing, Sales and Marketing, Solicitor, Tourism, Town Planning and TV Researching.
+The opportunities are endless…

 Geography is accepted by almost all employers and universities as the wide range of skills and knowledge provided allows the student to develop as an individual.
-Most universities offer Geographical courses for further development.
+Most universities offer courses featuring this subject to give students the opportunity for further development.